Indiana Court Records

 - DNA records (authorized entities only)

-Public requesters will also have access to the following information depending on the nature of the offense or allegation:
+Public requesters may also have access to the following information depending on the nature of the offense or allegation:

 - The circumstances surrounding the offense or allegation, i.e., the time, location, and property involved.